 The peoples of Pakistan-administered-Kashmir whether in Gilgit-Baltistan or ‘Azad’ Jammu & Kashmir are treated with impugnity.
 The diaspora in the UK, Europe and North America, the Free Wolrd, has failed this population.

-Pakistan’s “Officials” view Azad Kashmiris with contempt.
-This isn’t necessarily the fault of the 4.5 million people, most of whom are just trying to get by, or the diaspora that has managed to remit billions of pounds to ‘A’JK and Pakistan, but the country’s weak leadership.
-British Azad Kashmiris have donated tens of millions of pounds to Pakistani charities yearly, possibly more than any other Pakistani group.
+Pakistan’s officials view Azad Kashmiris with contempt, and they carry a lot of bitterness for Azad Kashmiris abroad.
+This isn’t necessarily the fault of the 4.5 million people stuck in the territory, most of whom are just trying to get by, or the 1.5 million strong diaspora that has managed to remit billions of pounds to ‘A’JK and Pakistan, but the territory’s weak leadership.
+British Azad Kashmiris donate tens of millions of pounds to Pakistani charities yearly, possibly more than any other group.
+A lot of this money disappears into the pockets of Pakistan’s corrupt patrons.
+The people who run these charities are Pakistanis, hardly any come from AJK backgrounds.

-Activists from A’JK believe that the AJK leadership has sold out on ordinary Azad Kashmiris!
+Activists from A’JK believe that the AJK leadership has sold out on ordinary Azad Kashmiris and their interests!

-In this respect, ‘A’JK people are a bit like medieval European Jews living in the diaspora.
+In this respect, Azad Kashmiris are a bit like medieval European Jews living in the diaspora.
 Before Israelis managed to create a homeland that was truly their own in the 20th century, controversial as their political narratives now seem, they were treated with impunity.
-Today, the entire world sits up and takes Israel seriously, the Arab World is helpless to stop the occupation.
+Today, the entire world sits up and takes Israel seriously, the Arab World is helpless to stop the “occupation”.
 That’s the nature of power-dynamics.
 Crucially, they expose the identities of those who have power and those who do not.

 History has a funny knack of repeating itself in the unlikeliest of moments.
 It’s usually shortsighted people with no sense of history who think having entrenched themselves within their society’s power structure, the ensuing inequalities will remain forever.
 They think that their privileged children will reap the fruits of an unjust social and political order as sinecures.
 These shortsighted parasites run the risk of being caught off guard, they have become sittings ducks for blowback.
 History is replete with examples of entire elites becoming extirpated by the very peoples throwing off the shackles of bondage, and in some cases it’s thoroughly bloody.